closedcircuit0/HumanEngineering/00_Axioms/000_The_Immortality_and_Finitude_of_Focus.md

 ### Article 1: Definition

 **1.1.
 Basic Definition:** `The Focus` is the most fundamental principle by which the system operates.
-Its most rigorous engineering definition is **'The Sequential Happening of Discontinuous, Unified Phenomena.'**
+Its most rigorous engineering definition is **'The Happening of Discontinuous Phenomena.'**

 **1.2.
 The Focus as 'Flickering':** `The Focus` is not a static state, but a **'process'** in which a single, **'undifferentiated, Unified Phenomenal Chunk'**—comprising all sensory data input into the system at one instant—appears and is then replaced by another unified phenomenal chunk in the next instant, repeating infinitely.
 Therefore, **Focus = Flickering**.
 This process precedes the system's will or choice.